Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Experiments and Results

 \subsubsection{Evaluation of Conventional DG Methods}

-Tables~\ref{tab: PACS target result in conditional method}, \ref{tab: Office-Home target result conditional method} and \ref{tab: Multi-Dataset target result conditional method} show the mean Acc and H-score over three trials for each target domain of PACS, Office-Home, and Multi-Datasets, respectively.
-From Table~\ref{tab: PACS target result in conditional method}, we observe that DAML exhibits superior performance than other methods for most target domains on open domain PACS datasets.
-We also observe that CORAL and MMD show the second-best performance.
-Tables~\ref{tab: Office-Home target result conditional method} and \ref{tab: Multi-Dataset target result conditional method}, the results of the open domain Office-Home and Multi-Datasets, show that CORAL and MMD achieved comparable performance with DAML in both Acc and H-score.
-These results imply the simple DG methods, CORAL and MMD, have the potential for ODG even compared to complicated DAML.
+Tables~\ref{tab:PACS-DG}, \ref{tab:Office-Home-DG} and \ref{tab:Multi-Dataset-DG} show the mean Acc and H-score over three trials for each target domain of PACS, Office-Home, and Multi-Datasets, respectively.
+From Table~\ref{tab:PACS-DG} shows that DAML performs better than other methods for most target domains on open-domain PACS datasets; CORAL and MMD show the second-best performance.
+Tables~\ref{tab:Office-Home-DG} and \ref{tab:Multi-Dataset-DG}, which list the results of the open-domain Office-Home and Multi-Datasets, show that CORAL and MMD achieved comparable performance with DAML in both Acc and H-score.
+These results imply that the simple DG methods, CORAL and MMD, have the potential for ODG even compared to the complicated DAML.
+One possible reason for the superior performance of CORAL and MMD is that the other DG methods are too specialized for the DG problems and thus may be unsuitable for handling the different class spaces between domains.

-Figure~\ref{fig: major middle minor acc} shows the accuracy of the major, middle, and minor classes in open domain Office-Home.
-The major, middle, and minor classes indicate the classes that appeared in three, two, and one source domains, respectively.
+Figure~\ref{fig:major-middle-minor-acc} shows the accuracy of the major, middle, and minor classes in open-domain Office-Home.
+The major, middle, and minor classes indicate the classes that appeared in the three, two, and one source domains, respectively.
 In the major class, DAML, MMD, and CORAL are not significantly better than the other methods and are inferior to the baseline method ERM.
-On the other hand, DAML, MMD, and CORAL outperform the other methods in the middle and minor classes, suggesting that these methods perform well in ODG because they can predict classes with fewer domains better than the other methods.
+In contrast, DAML, MMD, and CORAL outperform the other methods in the middle and minor classes, suggesting that they perform well in ODG because they can predict classes with fewer domains better than the other methods.